lucamocerino/Binary-Neural-Networks-PyTorch-1.0/README.md

 ### Installation

-XNOR Net requirement are in *requirement.txt*
+All packages are in *requirement.txt*
 Install the dependencies:

 ```sh